sei-international/trase-regions/README.md

 └── data
     ├── metadata.json  # contains metadata on all regions
     ├── [2-letter country code]
-        ├── [region_level.geojson]
+        ├── [region_level.geo.json]
     └── all  # geometries of all countries,
              # combined into a single file for each level
-        ├── [region_level.geojson]
+        ├── [region_level.geo.json]
 ```

+Note: we use .geo.json instead of .geojson extension because Cloudfront doesn't gzip .geojson files natively, but does so for .json files.

 Clients consume this data from our AWS Cloudfront distribution that serves files from AWS S3.
 For how to deploy when files are changed, see "Copy to S3" section below.

-After extracting data for all regions, this script also combines them into a single geojson file for each region level, placing them in the folder `data/all`, e.g. `data/all/1.geojson` (for all level 1 geometries across all countries), or `data/all/biome.geojson` (for all biomes).
+After extracting data for all regions, this script also combines them into a single geojson file for each region level, placing them in the folder `data/all`, e.g. `data/all/1.geo.json` (for all level 1 geometries across all countries), or `data/all/biome.geo.json` (for all biomes).

 ## Prerequisites